SAP-samples/cloud-extension-html5-sample/mission/ci-cd-service/README.md

     ![add Web Hook](./images/addWebHook.png)

 12. Before creating the CI/CD Job, let us copy the Cloud Foundry API endpoint, Org and Space which is needed for this next step.
-Choose the Overview page of your SAP BTP subaccount and copy the API Endpoint, Org Name into a text editor of your choice.
+Choose the Overview page of your SAP BTP subaccount and copy the **API Endpoint** and **Org Name** into a text editor of your choice.

     ![copy Cloud Data](./images/copyCloudData.png)

-13. Choose 'Spaces' and copy the space name to a text editor of your choice.
+13. Choose **Spaces** and copy the space name to a text editor of your choice.

     ![copy Space Name](./images/copySpaceName.png)

 14. Go back to the SAP Continous Integration and Delivery service.
-Choose the 'Jobs' tab and ‘+’ icon to create a new job.
+Choose the **Jobs** tab and **+** icon to create a new job.

-15. In the next screen, enter the following inputs :
+15. In the **Create Job** screen, enter the following inputs :

     - In the **Job Name** field enter a name for example, **cloud-extension-html5-mission**
     - In the **Repository** field choose the repository you have created in step 9.